 Our International Partners and Affiliates

 The Korean Blood Cancer Association is a “non-profit organization that helps patients to cope with the disease through economic and emotional support and work on a variety of disease education programs to help people understand the disease and make their life better.”
 They make periodical publications and distribute them free of charge.
-The IMF is committed to working with our Korean partners to enhance access to anti-myeloma therapies, and are pleased the KBCA is involved with clinical trials conducted by the IMF’s Asia Myeloma Network.
+The IMF is committed to working with our Korean partners to enhance access to anti-myeloma therapies, and are pleased the KBCA is involved with clinical trials conducted by the IMF’s Asian Myeloma Network.